CouchCMS/Documentation/src/contents/tags-reference/pages.md

 ## Variables

-As this tag iterates through all the fetched pages, at each iteration it sets all the variables that one normally finds set when that page is accessed in a _page-view_ (see [**Variables available in Views**](../../concepts/variables-in-views.html)).<br/>
+As this tag iterates through all the fetched pages, at each iteration it sets all the variables that one normally finds set when that page is accessed in a _page-view_ (see [**Variables available in Views**](../../concepts/variables-in-views.html)).
-Apart from this, several variables are also set that indicate the current status of the loop.<br/>
+Apart from this, several variables are also set that indicate the current status of the loop.
-These variables can be used to show the fetched pages in a paginated manner.<br/>
+These variables can be used to show the fetched pages in a paginated manner.
 See [**Pagination**](../../concepts/pagination.html).

 ## Related Tags